Harry Kendall Thaw: Relationship

-Nesbit had undergone an emergency appendectomy, at which time the kind-hearted side of Thaw came into play.
-He solicitously promoted a European trip, convincing mother and daughter that such a pleasure excursion would hasten Nesbit's recovery from surgery.
-However, the trip proved to be anything but recuperative.
+While staying at the boarding school, Nesbit developed acute appendicitis in January 1903 when Thaw happened to be there for a visit.
+Nesbit underwent an emergency appendectomy arranged with the help of White and Thaw.
+While she was recuperating, Thaw suggested a European trip, convincing Nesbit and her mother that it would hasten Nesbit's recovery from the surgery.
+However, the trip they took a few months later proved to be anything but recuperative.
 Thaw's usual hectic mode of travel escalated into a non-stop itinerary, calculated to weaken Nesbit's emotional resilience, compound her physical frailty, and unnerve and exhaust her mother.
-As tensions mounted, mother and daughter began to bicker and quarrel, leading to Mrs. Nesbit's insistence on returning to the U.S. Having effectively alienated Nesbit from her mother, Thaw then took her to Paris, leaving Mrs. Nesbit in London.
+As tensions mounted, mother and daughter began to argue, leading to Mrs. Nesbit's insistence on returning to the U.S. Having effectively alienated Nesbit from her mother, Thaw then took her to Paris, leaving Mrs. Nesbit in London.

 In Paris, Thaw continued to press Nesbit to become his wife; she again refused.
 Aware of Thaw's obsession with female chastity, she could not in good conscience accept his marriage proposal without revealing to him the truth of her relationship with White.
-What transpired next, according to Nesbit, was a marathon session of inquisition, during which time Thaw managed to extract every detail of that night: how—when plied with champagne—Nesbit lay intoxicated and unconscious, and White had "had his way with her".
-Throughout the grueling ordeal, Nesbit was tearful and hysterical; Thaw by turns was agitated and gratified by her responses.
-He further drove the wedge between mother and daughter, condemning Mrs. Nesbit as an unfit parent.
+What transpired next, according to Nesbit, was a marathon session of inquisition, during which time Thaw demanded every detail of the night when Nesbit lost her virginity to White.
+She would later testify that White had plied her with champagne and then raped her while she was unconscious.
+Throughout the grueling ordeal and questioning, Nesbit was tearful and hysterical; Thaw by turns was agitated and gratified by her responses.
+He further aggravated the wedge between mother and daughter, condemning Mrs. Nesbit as an unfit parent.
 Nesbit blamed the outcome of events on her own willful defiance of her mother's cautionary advice and defended her mother as naïve and unwitting.

-Thaw and Nesbit traveled through Europe.
-Thaw, as guide, chose a bizarre agenda, a tour of sites devoted to the cult of virgin martyrdom.
-In Domrémy, France, the birthplace of Joan of Arc, Thaw left a telling inscription in the visitor's book: "she would not have been a virgin if Stanford White had been around."
+Thaw and Nesbit continued to travel around Europe.
+Thaw, as guide, took Nesbit on a tour of sites devoted to the cult of virgin martyrdom.
+In Domrémy, France, the birthplace of Joan of Arc, Thaw left an inscription in the visitor's book, writing "she would not have been a virgin if Stanford White had been around."

-Thaw took Nesbit to Katzenstein Castle in Austria-Hungary (now Italy), a forbidding, gothic structure sitting near a high mountaintop.
-He segregated the three servants in residence—butler, cook and maid—in one end of the castle; himself and Nesbit in the opposite end.
-This was where Nesbit claimed to have been locked in her room by Thaw, whose persona took on a dimension she had never before seen.
-Manic and violent, he beat her with a whip and sexually assaulted her over a two-week period.
+Thaw took Nesbit to Katzenstein Castle in Austria-Hungary, a forbidding, gothic structure sitting near a high mountaintop.
+He segregated the three servants in residence—a butler, cook and maid—in one end of the castle, from himself and Nesbit in the opposite end.
+Nesbit later said she was locked in her room by Thaw, whose persona took on a dimension she had never before seen.
+Manic and violent, he allegedly beat her with a whip and sexually assaulted her over a two-week period.
 After his reign of terror had been expended, he was apologetic, and incongruously, after what had just transpired, was in an upbeat mood.